Brazilian Pepper Tree Control

 Treatment

-To kill the Brazilian Pepper tree, you either need to chemically treat the tree stem (which has to be done by cutting the tree down to a stump) or spraying the leaves.
-Our recommendation is any product containing the active ingredient of triclopyr such as Triclopyr 4 Brush Killer (Garlon 4).
-We also recommend using marking dye to mark plants that have been sprayed.
+To kill the Brazilian pepper tree, you either chemically treat the tree stem (which involves cutting the tree down to a stump) or spray the leaves.
+We recommend triclopyr products like Triclopyr 4 Brush Killer (Garlon 4).
+We also recommend using marking dye to mark sprayed plants.

 Step 2: Apply Triclopyr 4